DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

 [Step 2](/connect-data-grid-to-xpo-objects.md)

 * Create a new Windows Forms App project in Visual Studio.
-* Add references to the following assemblies ([Manage references in a project](https://docs.microsoft.com/en-us/visualstudio/ide/managing-references-in-a-project)):
+* Add references to these assemblies ([Manage references in a project](https://docs.microsoft.com/en-us/visualstudio/ide/managing-references-in-a-project)):
   **DevExpress.Data**
   **DevExpress.Xpo**
   These assemblies are available under the **Assemblies > Extensions** category in the **Reference Manager**.